matn7/Google-Platform-Notes/flashcard/Microservices.md

 **Types of traffic by Ingress Controller.**
 * Ingress traffic: Traffic entering a Kubernetes cluster.
 * Egress traffic: Traffic exiting a Kubernetes cluster.
-* Nort-south trafficL Traffic entering and exiting a Kubernetes cluster (also called ingress-egress traffic).
+* Nort-south traffic: Traffic entering and exiting a Kubernetes cluster (also called ingress-egress traffic).

 ### Who handles service-service traffic?

 Service-to-service traffic: Traffic moving among services within a Kubernetes cluster (also called as east-west traffic).
 Service mesh can handle east-west traffic efficiently.

 A service mesh is a dedicated infrastructure layer for managing communication between microservices in a centralized application.
 It provides a set of networking capabilities that help facilitate, secure, reliable, and observable communication between services within a distributed system.

 The service mesh can provide a variety of features, such as:
 * Service discovery: This allows services to find each other without having to hard-code the address in their code.
 * Load balancing: This ensures that traffic is distributed evenly across all instances of a service.